 NASA engineers also proved that mobile assets such as emergency vehicles and laptop computers could be included in the wireless network.
 This will make it possible to track specific assets when they're needed.

-rehis

-nent

-t.

-as

-for

 eers

 that

 ts

 ergency

 laptop

 could

 in the

-work.

-for
+work,

+e it

+rack

+track

+ets when